-For both the 2.4GHz and 5GHz segments, create a Wi-Fi network name (SSID) using up to 32 characters.
+Create a Wi-Fi network name (SSID) using up to 32 characters.

 Create a Wi-Fi password (between 8-63 characters).
 Your wireless clients will need to have this passphrase or key entered to be able to connect to your wireless network.